 The formula for return on equity is:

-It's worth noting the significant use of debt by Rogers Sugar, leading to its debt to equity ratio of 1.01. while its ROE is respectable, it is worth keeping in mind that there is usually a limit to how much debt a company can use.
+Rogers Sugar does use a high amount of debt to increase returns.
+It has a debt to equity ratio of 1.16.
+While its ROE is pretty respectable, the amount of debt the company is carrying currently is not ideal.
 Debt does bring extra risk, so it's only really worthwhile when a company generates some decent returns from it.

 But note: Rogers Sugar may not be the best stock to buy.
 So take a peek at this free list of interesting companies with high ROE and low debt.